Alluxio/alluxio/docs/Running-Tachyon-on-Virtual-Box.md

 File System` in the navigation bar, and you should see the files written to Tachyon by the above tests.

-From a node in the cluster, you can ssh to other nodes in the cluster without password like
+From a node in the cluster, you can ssh to other nodes in the cluster without password with:

 ```bash
 $ ssh TachyonWorker1